atbcb/usab-uswds/_ada-guides/chapter-10-play-areas.md

 The clear floor space is permitted to overlap onto the landing area to provide access to this elevated window activity.
 </div>

 The minimum clear floor or ground space on a composite structure may be positioned for a forward or parallel approach.
 It may overlap accessible routes and maneuvering spaces.
 Elevated play components accessed by transfer systems do not require maneuvering or clear floor spaces, since mobility devices are left at ground level.

 #### Maneuvering Space
-Maneuvering space is defined as the space required for a wheelchair to make a 180-degree turn.
+Maneuvering space is defined as the space required for a wheelchair to make a 180 degree turn.
 At least one maneuvering space must be provided on the same level as elevated play components.

 When providing access to ground level and elevated play components by ramps, space allowances to accommodate wheelchairs and mobility devices are required.

--   A 60-inch (1525 mm) turning circle permits individuals with mobility devices to turn around
+-   A 60 inch (1525 mm) turning circle permits individuals with mobility devices to turn around
--   A 60-inch (1525 mm) T-Shaped turn allows an individual to change directions by making a series of multi-point turns
+-   A 60 inch (1525 mm) T-Shaped turn allows an individual to change directions by making a series of multi-point turns
 -   Slope not steeper than 1:48 in all directions

 <div class="grid-container">